General Affairs Committee

 Activities, survey results, reports

-On September 11, 2020, we released a survey report on the Academy website in order to share information among JANS members as well as the general public about the impact of the COVID-19 pandemic on the activities of nursing researchers.
+We released a survey report on the Academy website in order to share information among JANS members as well as the general public about the impact of the COVID-19 pandemic on the activities of nursing researchers.

 Academy-led shared research projects analyzing acquired survey data from different perspectives (Tasks with designated themes and free themes)